Game-Changing Drill Accessories That are Worth Every Penny

-The six-piece Milwaukee stubby flat boring bit set comes with five bits (3/4, 7/8, 15/16, 1, 1-1/2 in.) and a 6-inc locking extension.
+The eight-piece Milwaukee stubby flat boring bit set comes with seven bit sizes and a locking extension.
 Store the bit set in the soft case and snap it onto your tool bucket or belt with the included carabiner.

 If your drill hangs from your pouch by a hook clipped onto your belt, when you go for your drill, how often do you pull the hook right off with the drill?
 And that hook gets caught on ladders, planks, tree branches, you name it, right?